 \section{Method}

 One of the last steps in the ML pipeline is model generation, where human experts or AutoML systems explore and evaluate various configurations.
-This process yields a set of candidate models, typically followed by the selection of the single best model for deployment.
-Post‑hoc ensembling instead aims to improve the quality of the prediction by combining multiple candidates from this set.
+This process yields a set of candidate models, which is typically followed by selecting the best single model for deployment.
+Post‑hoc ensembling, instead, aims to improve prediction quality by combining multiple models from this set.

 Let \(\mathcal{M}=\{M_1,\dots,M_p\}\) be the library of models and let \(c_j\) be the number of times \(M_j\) is selected out of a total of \(T\) picks (with repetition).
 Define the weight vector $\mathbf{w}$: